argoproj/argo-rollouts/docs/features/vpa-support.md

       - watch
 ```

-Makes sure Metrics-Server is installed in the cluster and openssl is upto date for VPA latest version to apply recommendations to the pods properly.
+Makes sure Metrics-Server is installed in the cluster and openssl is up to date for VPA latest version to apply recommendations to the pods properly.